Akshattttttttt/git-assignment/git_assignment.md

 git push origin feature-branch

-4. Contribute to an open-source project (fork → pull request) i-Fork the repository from GitHub.
+4. Contribute to an open-source project (fork → pull request) Fork the repository from GitHub.

-ii-Clone the forked repo to your machine: git clone https://github.com/your-username/project.git cd project
+Clone the forked repo to your machine: git clone https://github.com/your-username/project.git cd project

-iii-Create a new branch for your changes: git checkout -b fix-issue-123
+Create a new branch for your changes: git checkout -b fix-issue-123

-iv-Make changes and commit:
+Make changes and commit:
 git add .
 git commit -m "Fix bug in XYZ functionality"

-v-Push the branch:
+Push the branch:
 git push origin fix-issue-123

-vi-Create a pull request from your forked repo to the original repo on GitHub.
+Create a pull request from your forked repo to the original repo on GitHub.

-vii-Collaborate via GitHub PR reviews.
+Collaborate via GitHub PR reviews.

 5. Resolve merge conflicts between your branch and main
 # Step 1: Switch to your feature branch